With thanks to Henry Poole & Co (tailors, Savile Row) for much of the information given in this section.

 Court Dress for Lady Sheriffs

 There are no precise regulations governing Court Dress for Lady Sheriffs.
 However, ladies are encouraged to wear Court Dress of black or blue velvet.
 The styling is a matter of individual choice.
 Preferably the outfit should include cut steel buttons and shoe buckles and a black silk wig bag.
-Lady Sheriffs do not wear swords; a cut steel sword may be carried before them in procession by a cadet.
+Traditionally Lady Sheriffs do not wear swords; a cut steel sword may be carried before them in procession by a cadet.

 Historical Note: The Evolution of Court Dress